CephasTechOrg/thumbnail-portfolio/README.md

 ---

 ## 📂 Thumbnails Collection
-This repository will grow as I upload new projects.
+This repository is a growing portfolio of my thumbnail work.
 ✔️ Tech tutorials
 ✔️ Business content
 ✔️ Personal branding